cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 Out[13]: <div class="course">Data Visualization</div>
 ```

-For the attribute `class`, this is can be shortened, as in:
+For the attribute `class`, this can be shortened, as in:

 ```
 In [14]: soup.find('div', 'program')
 Out[14]: <div class="program">MBA full-time</div>
 ```

-Since a tag works as a smaller soup, you can iterate the method `.find()`:
+Since a `Tag` object works as a smaller soup, you can iterate the method `.find()`:

 ```
 In [15]: soup.find('head').find('title')